wobsoriano/vue-markdoc/README.md

 ## Rendering Vue components

-To render a Vue component, first create a renderable tree from your document calling `transform`.
+To render a Vue component, provide the `components` object as an argument along with the `content`.
+The `components` object specifies a mapping from your tags and nodes to the corresponding Vue component.

 ```html
 <script setup>